davidoctaviobotero/Xpm_metabolic_model/README.md

 # Xpm_metabolic_model
-Xanthomonas phaseoli pv. manihotis metabolic model repository
+Repository of Xanthomonas phaseoli pv. manihotis metabolic models and maps (constructed in Escher).

-•	Metabolic map of the central metabolism and carbohydrate sources of Xpm constructed in Escher: Xpm_Central_metabolism_map.json
+•	Metabolic map of the central metabolism and carbohydrate sources of Xpm : Xpm_Central_metabolism_map.json

 •	Metabolic map of amino acid biosynthesis of Xpm constructed in Escher: Xpm-Aminoacid_map.json